-4.3 Only the full Council will discharge those functions shown as its responsibility in Part 3B of this Constitution.
+4.3 Only the Council (sometimes referred to as 'Full Council') will discharge those functions shown as its responsibility in Part 3B of this Constitution.

 COUNCIL MEETINGS

 4.4 The Procedures for Council meetings are set out in Part 3A of this Constitution.